Aaron Boone on idea of Aaron Judge playing leftfield at Yankee Stadium: 'We'll see'

 And it is here pauses are needed and deep breaths taken.

-Boone could not have sounded more non-committal to the idea, saying earlier in the day that while he’s “open” to it, he said multiple times, “We’ll see.”
+Boone sounded more non-committal to the idea, saying earlier in the day that while he’s “open” to it, he said multiple times, “We’ll see.”

 Asked if Judge would get time in left during the upcoming spring training exhibition season, Boone said: “I don’t know.
 We’ll see.”